 According to point 2 of Article 15 of the EU Regulation 2019/1239 Commission shall ensure the availability of the location database to the maritime National Single Windows in order to facilitate ship reporting.

 One connection per Member State will be established between the EMSWe CLD and MNSW.
 Member States shall maintain a local copy of the information from the EMSWe CLD and make it available to all parties requiring this information, such as declarants, port community systems and other authorities.
 The EMSWe CLD shall use industry standards and be able to create, update or receive information.

-The CLD information will be available to Member States via the following services:
+This chapter explains how to retrieve information from the EMSWe CLD.
+The identification of technical solution on how to implement a local copy at national level (e.g. cache, database, etc.) is a Member State decision when developing MNSW system and is not specified in this document.The following services will be offered by the EMSWe CLD:

 Access through System to System interface

-Announcement (“push”): this service will be used by the EMSWe CLD to announce to MNSW system which previously subscribed to the service the creation, update or deletion of Location records;
+Announcement (“push”): this service will be used by the EMSWe CLD to announce to MNSW system which previously subscribed to the service the creation, update or deletion of Location records

-Request/response mechanism: this service will be used by MNSWs to request the content of location records in the EMSWe CLD based on different criteria (e.g. country of the Location).

 Access through the web interface

 Web interface: the web interface will be accessible to authorised users through the EMSA portal.